Updated: Jun 18

 Sri Bintang, what use to be the northern tip of Bukit Kiara Forest Reserve

-Therefore if you are looking for something more challenging you could hike all the way to Kiara and back or from Kiara to Sri Bintang and back.
+If you are looking for something more challenging you could hike all the way to Kiara and back or from Kiara to Sri Bintang and back.
 This journey best to be undertaken early in the morning as there are some exposed parts that can be scorching in the sun!

 Sweeping views of Kuala Lumpur and Kepong, Batu Caves rewards you at the top of this short and sweet hike during trying times!